-Planned grazing refers to the process of moving livestock from pasture to pasture at the right time allowing the animals to fertilize the land, disturb and aerate the soil slightly, and trigger plants to come back with stronger growth.
-Managers subdivide their pastures into paddocks which enables them the power of controlling the livestock movements.
-When done correctly, grazing in this way can actually increase biodiversity and slowly improve levels of soil organic matter through increasing soil microbial activity and allowing for more litter accumulation on top of the soil.
-Ranchers have a vested interest in managing for the best results in terms of production, profitibality and sustaining natural resources on pasture.
-Impacts of livestock on soil fall into two broad categories: first, the physical impact of the animal on soil as it moves around, and, second - the chemical and biological impact of the feces and urine that the animal deposits to soil.
+Planned grazing refers to the process of moving livestock from paddock to paddock in a pasture, at the correct time and for the correct duration.
+This allows the animals to fertilize the land, disturb and aerate the soil slightly, and trigger plants to re-grow faster and healthier.
+Managers using this type of system, subdivide their pastures into paddocks which enables them with the power of controlling the livestock movement.
+When done correctly, grazing in this way can actually increase biodiversity and slowly improve levels of soil organic matter through increasing soil microbial activity and over time, allowing for more litter accumulation on top of the soil.
+Reported benefits of plant diversity in grasslands include: increased forage production, greater ecosystem stability in response to disturbance, and reduced invasion by exotic species such as weeds1.

+Ranchers have a vested interest in managing for the best results in terms of production, profitability and sustaining natural resources on pasture4.
+Impacts of livestock on soil fall into two broad categories: first, the physical impact of the animal on soil as it moves around, and, second - the chemical and biological impact of the feces and urine that the animal deposits to soil6.

 Planned grazing allows managers to decide how long the animals will stay on a paddock, when they will move next and more importantly when they will return.
-It has been noted, that the absence of distubances in grassland ecosystems results in a decline in species diversity and deterioration of physical structure.
+It has been noted, that the absence of disturbances in grassland ecosystems results in a decline in species diversity and deterioration of physical structure3.
 Therefore there is a defined need to have some animal impact on the land to maintain a healthy ecosystem.
-The end result is one of the biggest opportunities to increase profit on the farm, while adding environmental resiliency to the farm through improved soil, animal and forage, productivity and health.
+The end result is one of the biggest opportunities to increase profit on the farm, while adding environmental resiliency to the farm through improved soil, animal and forage productivity and health.
 It is hypothesized that planned grazing (commonly referred to as intensive grazing or mob grazing) will increase soil, forage and ultimately animal health and production.
 However, this management style can require some time and resources to set up and manage, which is likely why it is not widely adopted yet.

-According to the Western Canadian Cow-Calf Survey collected in 2014, "Intensive grazing was practiced by only 11 per cent of respondents on tame pasture and 2.7 per cent of respondents on native pasture."
+According to the Western Canadian Cow-Calf Survey5 collected in 2014, "Intensive grazing was practiced by only 11 per cent of respondents on tame pasture and 2.7 per cent of respondents on native pasture."
 Planned grazing is designed to have short grazing periods, high stocking density and a full rest and recovery of the plants before being grazed a second time.
 Recovery periods are adjusted (60 to 90 d is targeted) based on monitoring forage growth, environmental conditions and animal performance.